 1. Dark Sky (iOS: $3.99)

 How good is Dark Sky?
 So good that Apple itself snapped up the app to improve its own built-in weather offerings.
-You can see the benefits of that purchase in the iOS 14 beta, as Dark Sky-influenced changes to the Weather app are one of the best hidden features in iOS 14.
+You can see the benefits of that purchase throughout iOS 14, as many of Dark Sky's best features have been integrated into the Weather app that's pre-installed on the iPhone.

 Even with the Weather app adding Dark Sky-inspired features like weather alerts and upcoming precipitation forecasts, iOS users can still download Dark Sky from the App Store for $3.99 to enjoy its hyper-accurate local weather forecasting.
 Android users are out of luck, as Dark Sky has disappeared from the Google Play Store and Apple has turned off service to existing users.
 (Fortunately, there are plenty of other apps on this list to download to your Android phone.)

-A major interface revamp to Dark Sky has put even more weather data right at your fingertips.
-You now get a precipitation map for the next hour, as well as handy hourly forecasts and a precipitation graph.
+A major interface revamp to Dark Sky put even more weather data right at your fingertips, including a precipitation map and handy hourly forecasts.
 Those additions join severe weather alerts, customizable notifications, and lockscreen weather digests.
 The main timeline also includes UV information, and options for more granular information.
 Dark Sky has also been updated for iOS 14 and watchOS 7, adding a new icon to show when Precise Location is disabled as well as extra large watch complication for Apple Watch users.